frob/frob.github.com/content/posts/2015-09-18-modern-drupal7-site-building-tools.md

 ---

+With Drupal 8 on the horizon, it is tempting to write off Drupal 7.
+Don't.
+The module ecosystem for Drupal 7 is mature, battle-tested, and -- for site builders specifically -- more powerful than ever.
+What follows is my curated list of the modules that let a site builder with some front-end skill create complicated sites with little to no custom module code.

 ## Why build a site with Drupal 7

-Drupal8 is nearly out making Drupal 7 look like it isn't an appealing choice.
+Drupal 8 is nearly out making Drupal 7 look like it isn't an appealing choice.
 However, Drupal 7 is still a contender for the conveniences in site-building crown.
 The module ecosystem for Drupal 7 is mature and, specifically for site builders, it is a very exciting time for Drupal 7.

 # The Modules